SvenElyes/Textanalytics/README.md

 One of the main challenges is recognizing characters in the bible and to save all characters for each verse.
 This is done in the [Named Entities](https://github.com/SvenElyes/Textanalytics/blob/main/src/named_entities.py) file, in which our bible csv is extended by a collumn containing the characters which appear in each row.
+The functions from character_extractor.py run only with the default parameters correctly.
+The tests for other values are in progress.

 To assess our relations we use the [preprocess emotion](https://github.com/SvenElyes/Textanalytics/blob/main/src/preprocess_emotion.py) file, which looks at  words which often appear in the same space as two characters and tries to assign a positive or negative connotaiton towards those words .
 This is done via the the two .txt files with one, containing a list of [negative words](https://github.com/SvenElyes/Textanalytics/blob/main/src/neg_bag_of_word.txt) and the other one containing a list of  [positive words](https://github.com/SvenElyes/Textanalytics/blob/main/src/pos_bag_of_word.txt).